g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 ```

-Now, verifying the EVI, we can see all a lot of details, the VLAN used, the MAC database stats, the number of bridge domains, the neigbors of EVI, the ESIs in the EVI and the PEs connected in the ESI also, DF PE, aliasing label, split-horizon label and so on...
+Now, checking the EVI status, we can see a beautiful summary of everything: the VLAN, the MAC database stats, bridge domains, EVPN neighbors, the ESIs, the DF PE, Aliasing label, Split Horizon label, and so on...
 ```
 root@R1> show evpn instance extensive
 Instance: EVPN-CE12